Long57899/NeuroStartUp/README.md

-# This is frase of HomeWork!
+# This is a phrase for HomeWork!